kkocdko/mobp/README.md

 * Run again to stop background processes.

-* Deprecated for use with multi-tag plugins.
+* Deprecated for use with multi-tab plugins.

-* Test on Windows 10 + Office 2016.
-Whether this program supports older versions depends on your luck.
+### Compatibility

+* Windows 10 or higher.

+* Microsoft Office 2013 or higher.